 Food in Vilnius is pretty interesting, Lithuanian loves their meat but at the same times, vegans and vegetarians should not have a hard time finding great dishes for their preferences.
 You should also visit their grocery stores, where you can buy ready to eat food and snacks.

+Unsure of what to eat in Vilnius?
 Don't forget to try the beet root soup (Saltibarsciai) and Zeppelin (Cepelinai), these two are very popular and traditional Lithuanian dishes.
 Accompany these dishes with traditional drink called Kvass or other local cider and beer.
 Complete your what to do in Vilnius list by dining here:

 Snekutis is probably my favourite local restaurant in Vilnius.
 They serve local dishes at such reasonable prices.
 Funny enough, I've tried to go here four times, the first two attempt was unsuccessful because they ran out of food at 8 pm only - yes, it's that popular.
 This is the place I highly recommend you try Zeppelin and Beet Root Soup.

 So, if you are going for dinner, try to head here as early as 5.30-6.00 pm.
 They have three locations, one in Vilnius Old Town, one close to the main bus/train station, and one in Uzupis.

 - Uzupis - 01204, Polocko g.
 7A, Vilnius 01204